 The success of a European Approach of micro-credentials depends on its common understanding throughout the European Higher Education Area.
-Therefore, we should agree on certain constitutive elements to assure fair and transparent recognition and permeability between national systems and higher education institutions.
+Therefore, we should agree on certain constitutive elements in the certification itself to assure fair and transparent recognition and permeability between national systems and higher education institutions.

 A common format to issue micro-credentials will be necessary for providers to document the value of micro-credentials.
-At the same time it should be ensured that the mandatory information needed for recognition is kept to the minimum necessary to avoid imposing an unnecessary burden, also in terms of overlapping approaches.
+At the same time it should be ensured that the mandatory information needed for recognition is kept to the minimum necessary in order to avoid imposing an unnecessary burden, also in terms of overlapping approaches.